ibratabian17/OpenParty/README.md

 - **Description**: This directory includes platform-specific SKU packages, which are bundles of songs and content specific to a version or platform of Just Dance.
 These can be tailored to suit different platforms such as PC, Xbox, or PlayStation.
 The platform-specific files in the `SaveData` directory will override these if available, providing an easy way to customize content per platform without altering the base server files.

 ### SaveData Directory
-- **Purpose**: Overrides default settings and data.
+- **Purpose**: Save server data, you can also change default settings and data.
-- **Description**: The `SaveData` directory is used to store user-specific or modified versions of the data files and settings.
-If a file exists in this directory, it will automatically override the corresponding file in the `database` directory.
-This hierarchical file structure allows users to make changes to configurations, song lists, and other settings without touching the core server code.
-They can simply reload the server to apply changes, enhancing flexibility and user control.
+- **Description**: The `SaveData` directory is used to save user-specific or modified versions of data files and settings and also stores data owned by the server.
+If there is a Platforms folder and a nohud folder, this will replace the data from `database` without touching the core server code.
+This helps you update code without breaking Git

-In summary, the directory structure and the layered data in OpenParty make it easy for users to customize and manage the server.
-By placing custom files in the `SaveData` directory, users can override default settings and data provided by the server, ensuring that modifications are both simple and reversible.

 ## Configuration of settings.json